 Plastic packaging waste on Indonesian beaches

-The idea began on the heavily littered beaches of Bali: the surroundings were overlooked by plastic bottles, individual flip-flops and packaging.
-Under water it was worse, because there were more colorful plastic remains than fish swimming around me.
-On the spot, I learned that the extent is more visible during the rainy season, as the movements of the rain wash the plastic to the coasts.
-We move on to a time when each individual has to feel that the consumer behavior they are accustomed to is not compatible with an intact environment.
-Statistically calculated, three plastic bottles will swim next to a fish in 2050 if we do not work on modern consumer behavior.
+The idea began on the heavily littered beaches of Bali: the surroundings were overlooked by plastic bottles, discarded flip-flops and packaging.
+Underwater it was worse, because there was more colorful plastic than fish swimming around me.
+Right then, I realized that the extent is more visible during the rainy season, as the rain’s run-off washes the plastic to the coasts.

 Art creates added value and strengthens local communities

-Art plays an indispensable role here, because it is only through one’s own artistic engagement with the sculpture that the “worthless” sculpture acquires a second life or an upgrading.
-For the participants*, a community-building time of significance emerges.
-Only this experience enables a mental reassessment and the formation of a new consciousness with the problem.
+Art plays an indispensable role here, because through one’s own artistic engagement with the “worthless” sculpture it acquires the true value of affiliation with it.
+For the participants* this also becomes a significant community-building exercise.
+This kind of experience encourages the reassessment of one’s outlook and allows a new consciousness to take form.